hamza15/Github-API-Wrapper-with-Pygal/README.md

 - Open terminal and navigate to the repository you cloned the project to.
 - If you would like to cutomize the wrapper to plot your repos, edit the 'github_wrapper.py' file and replace the url.
-- Edit the following line and replace 'hamza15' with your username: url = 'https://api.github.com/users/hamza15/repos?q=language:python&sort=stars'
+- Edit the following line and replace 'hamza15' with your username:

-- Run with the following command:
+        url = 'https://api.github.com/users/hamza15/repos?q=language:python&sort=stars'

+- To execute, open terminal and navigate to the directory you cloned this repo to and run with the following command :

         python github_wrapper.py